How to Back Up Your Synology NAS to the Cloud

 Options for Backing Up Your Synology NAS

-Hyper Backup: Hyper Backup is Synology’s built-in backup utility.
+Hyper Backup is Synology’s built-in backup utility for backing up to any number of external destinations, including public clouds.
 It enables you to back up not just data stored on your NAS, but also applications and system configurations.
 It offers incremental backups to help you manage your storage footprint.
 After your initial backup, using incremental backups means only files that have been changed will be updated.
-It also offers cross-file deduplication to help you further manage your storage footprint and avoid duplicates.
+It also offers cross-file deduplication to help you further manage your storage footprint.
 Hyper Backup allows you to back up to external devices as well as cloud services.

-Snapshot Replication: If your Synology model supports the Btrfs file system, using Snapshot Replication for on-site backups is a bit faster both on the backup side and the restore side than Hyper Backup.
+• Snapshot Replication: If your Synology model supports the Btrfs file system, using Snapshot Replication is a bit faster both on the backup side and the restore side than Hyper Backup.
 Snapshot Replication allows you to back up to the same Synology NAS or another Synology NAS, but not to the cloud.

-USB Copy: USB Copy only copies your data, not applications or system configuration files.
+• USB Copy: USB Copy only copies your data, not applications or system configuration files.
 It does not support cross-file deduplication, so you might end up with duplicate copies of your files.
-Additionally, this method is manual, and will require you to be responsible for regular backups as opposed to automating them with Hyper Backup.
+Additionally, this method is manual, and will require you to be responsible for regular backups as opposed to automating them with Hyper Backup or Snapshot Replication.

 Synology NAS box